43rd Guards Rifle Division: Battle of Demyansk

-After probing attacks by the 202nd Rifle Division in the direction of Pustynia which gained little ground over several days, on November 27 Timoshenko ordered the two armies to commit their main forces in an attempt to break the stalemate.
-While the 202nd was finally able to gain its objective, overall the attackers seized only pitifully small footholds in the German defenses at the cost of heavy losses.
-While the STAVKA soon recognized the offensive had failed it insisted on December 8 that it continue and several equally fruitless efforts were made into mid-January, 1943.
-Meanwhile, on December 30 General Veikin was effectively demoted to command of the 14th Guards Rifle Regiment of the 7th Guards Rifle Division, and the next day he was succeeded in command of the division by Col. Detlav Karlovich Brantkaln, who would be promoted to the rank of major general on January 29.
-Early in February it was transferred to the 27th Army of the same Front, which was located closer to the mouth of the Ramushevo corridor.
+On November 27, after probing attacks by the 202nd Rifle Division in the direction of Pustynia, which gained little ground over several days, Timoshenko ordered the two armies to commit their main forces in an attempt to break the stalemate.
+While the 202nd was finally able to gain its objective, overall, the attackers seized only small footholds in the German defenses at the cost of heavy losses.
+Although the STAVKA soon recognized the offensive had failed, it insisted on December 8 that it continue, and several equally fruitless efforts were made into mid-January 1943.
+Meanwhile, on December 30, General Veikin was effectively demoted to command of the 14th Guards Rifle Regiment of the 7th Guards Rifle Division.
+The next day, he was succeeded in command of the division by Col. Detlavs Brantkalns (Detlav Karlovich Brantkaln), who would be promoted to the rank of major general on January 29.
+Early in February, it was transferred to the 27th Army of the same Front, which was located closer to the mouth of the Ramushevo corridor.

 In the wake of Operation Iskra, which broke the German land blockade of Leningrad in January, Marshal Georgy Zhukov conceived a plan to encircle and destroy Army Group North: Operation Polar Star.
 The first phase of the overall operation would be yet another attempt to cut off and eliminate the Demyansk salient.
 Zhukov finalized his plan during the week preceding the planned attack date of February 15, and the 11th and 27th Armies together had nine rifle divisions, including the 43rd Guards, plus 150 tanks, massed between Penno and Ramushevo against the 5th Jäger Division.
-However, in light of the encirclement and upcoming surrender of the 6th Army at Stalingrad, on January 31 Hitler had authorized the evacuation of II Corps.
+However, in light of the encirclement and impending surrender of the 6th Army at Stalingrad, on January 31, Hitler had authorized the evacuation of II Corps.
 Operation Ziethen began on February 17 before the delayed Soviet attack could get fully underway, and effectively short-circuited Zhukov's entire plan; the 27th Army would still be redeploying as late as the 21st.
-Demyansk was abandoned on February 21 and by February 26 most of the corridor was evacuated as well.
+Demyansk was abandoned on February 21, and by February 26, most of the corridor was evacuated as well.